 Annie, aged 64, transfers her home which is valued at $700,000, to her daughter Mary.
 Mary grants Annie a lifetime right of occupancy in her home and agrees to take care of Annie for as long as she lives.
 Annie does not suffer from any disability which involves the need to assist her with most of her day-to-day activities.

 Mary engages the services of a valuer, accountant and lawyer to formalise the agreement.
 The valuer determines the market value of the right of occupancy to be $250,000 and is paid a fee of $5,000.
 The lawyer discusses the implications of the arrangement with the family and draws up a contract to evidence the granting of the right and family agreement.
 He charges a fee of $7,000.
 The accountant advises on the tax consequences of granting of the right and is paid $3,000.
 Incidental costs of creating the right total $15,000.

-As the parties are not dealing at arms-length, Mary’s capital proceeds for granting the right is $250,000 even if the home is valued at $700,000.
+As the parties are not dealing at arms-length, Mary’s capital proceeds for granting the right are $250,000 even if the home is valued at $700,000.
 Mary’s assessable capital gain is $235,000 ($250,000 less $15,000).
-The main residence exemption and the 50 per cent CGT discount cannot reduce Mary’s capital gain.
+The main residence exemption and the 50 per cent CGT discount cannot reduce Mary’s taxable capital gain.
 Annie may claim the main residence exemption for the transfer of her home to Mary.
 If Annie passes away, her right to occupancy terminates with no CGT implications.

 Next: SMSF contributions

 Meet your clients' retirement needs with our super and SMSF solutions that can be integrated with your business model.

 This information has been prepared by BT, a part of Westpac Banking Corporation ABN 33 007 457 141 AFSL 233714 (Westpac), for financial advisers only and must not be made available to any client or any other person, or attributed to Westpac or any other company in the Westpac group.